dylandoamaral/uptime-card/README.md

 ## Install  🏠

-:warning: Versions 0.x.x are not very stable and still have many bugs, please raise an issue if you encounter a bug or have a feature request.
+:warning: Versions 0.x.x are not very stable and still have many bugs, please create an issue if you encounter a bug or have a feature request.

 ### HACS (recommended)